nimdvir/agostontorok.github.io/_posts/2017-03-26-bayes_vs_frequentist.md

 In recent times the popularity of Bayesian statistics has greatly increased, thanks to the large computing power of modern computers.
 As a result, there is an ongoing debate on whether the Bayesian or frequentist approach is more suitable for statistical and scientific purposes.
 A great number of introductory papers on these two schools of statistical inference are available online, therefore I will not spend time reiterating the basic definitions here (for those who are interested I recommend [these](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading20.pdf) or [two](http://web.archive.org/web/20160110224503/http://www2.isye.gatech.edu/~brani/isyebayes/bank/lindleybayeslady.pdf) documents, which contain excellent introductions to the topic).
 Instead, my goal is to take a look at which of these two approaches is worth following in order to reach the right statistical conclusions – whatever the definition of ‘right’ may be.

-In the Bayesian approach we are looking for the probability P(model | data), which could be translated to our “assuming” the model and “having” the data.
+In the Bayesian approach we are looking for the probability <code>P(model|data)</code>, which could be translated to our “assuming” the model and “having” the data.
 That is, our model is uncertain, while the data is our ground truth – the only certain thing we know about reality.
-In contrast, when we follow the frequentist approach, we are looking for the probability  P(data | model), which means that we “assume” the data and “have” the model.
+In contrast, when we follow the frequentist approach, we are looking for the probability  <code>P(data|model)</code>, which means that we “assume” the data and “have” the model.
 In other words, we are certain about our model (at least for working purposes) and we have uncertain measurements, i.e. the data, which may or may not perfectly reflect our model (or even reality).

 <img class="  wp-image-74 alignright" src="/public/img/b_vs_f/pic_1.JPG" alt="Sketch by Borbála Tölgyesi" width = "auto" height="350" />